watmough/open-vds-sandbox/README.md

 ## OpenVDS
-OpenVDS is a specification and an open source reference implementation of a storage format for fast random access to multi-dimensional (up to 6D) volumetric data stored in an object storage cloud service (e.g.
-Amazon S3, Azure Blob storage or Google Cloud Storage).
-The specification is based on, but not similar to, the existing Volume Data Store (VDS) file format.
-The VDS format is a Bluware Inc. proprietary format, which has seen extensive industrial deployments over the last two decades.
-The design of the VDS format is contributed by Bluware Inc. to the Open Group Open Subsurface Data Universe Forum (OSDU) (The Open Group, u.d.).
+Volume Data Store (VDS) is a storage format for fast random access to multi-dimensional (up to 6D) volumetric data.
+The VDS format has been developed by Bluware Inc. and has seen extensive industrial deployments over the last two decades.
+The format is contributed by Bluware Inc. to the Open Group Open Subsurface Data Universe Forum (OSDU) (The Open Group, u.d.).

+An open-source reference software implementation which can read and write VDS has been contributed by Bluware Inc. to the OSDU.
+This implementation is named OpenVDS and supports several programming languages.
+It can be included in software products with no encumberments towards Bluware Inc.

-OpenVDS has been designed to handle extremely large volumes, up to petabytes in size, with variable sized compressed bricks.
-The OpenVDS format is very flexible and can store any kind data representable as arrays with key/value-pair metadata.
+VDS has been designed to handle extremely large volumes, up to petabytes in size, with variable sized compressed bricks.
+The VDS format is very flexible and can store any kind data representable as arrays with key/value-pair metadata.
 In particular, data commonly used in seismic processing can be stored along with all necessary metadata.
-This makes it possible to go from legacy formats to OpenVDS and back, while retaining all metadata.
+This makes it possible to go from legacy formats to VDS and back, while retaining all metadata.

-OpenVDS may be used to store E&P data types such as regularized single-Z horizons/height-maps (2D), seismic lines (2D), pre-stack volumes (3D-5D), post-stack volumes (3D), geobody volumes (3D-5D), and attribute volumes of any dimensionality up to 6D.
+VDS files may be used to represent E&P data types such as regularized single-Z horizons/height-maps (2D), seismic lines (2D), pre-stack volumes (3D-5D), post-stack volumes (3D), geobody volumes (3D-5D), and attributes volumes of any dimensionality up to 6D.

 The format has been designed primarily to support random access and on-demand fetching of data, this enables applications that are responsive and interactive as well as efficient I/O for high-performance computing or machine learning workloads.

 The OpenVDS implementation is made up of the following components:
 - VolumeDataAccess C++ API for direct access to volume data stored in a VDS